-By default, the console shows only information about URL or IP address which can be used for firewall administration via the a web browser (the Kerio Control Administration interface).
-Upon authenticating by the Admin user's password (the main firewall administrator), this console allows to change some basic settings of the firewall, restore default settings after installation and shut down or restart the computer.
+By default, the console shows only information about URL or IP address which can be used for firewall administration via the firewall's web administration interface or the Kerio Administration Console.
+To access configuration options, authentication with the Admin password is required (Admin is the main firewall administrator's account).
 If idle for some time, the user gets logged out automatically and the welcome page of the console showing details on the firewall's remote administration is displayed again.